Sch00ner/Notes/Semester V/Intersectionality/intersecnotes.md

 The Rigoberta Menchu and Anita Hill cases raise questions about judgement and testimony.
 It is similar to the recent Tarun Tejpal case of sexual assault.

-The [book](Why%20We%20Doubt%20What%20Women%20Say%20About%20Their%20Lives.pdf) talks about tainted witnesses whose testimony cannot be relied upon.
+This [[Why We Doubt What Women Say About Their Lives.pdf|book]] talks about tainted witnesses whose testimony cannot be relied upon.
 This has been replicated across history such as the Criminal Tribes scheme in British India.

 # 9.6.21